-The incidence of breast cancer among African American women is lower than that for Caucasians and higher than Hispanics, but more African American women die from breast cancer than either Caucasians or Hispanics.
+The incidence of breast cancer among African American women is lower than that for Caucasians and higher than Hispanics.
+However, more African American women die from breast cancer than either Caucasians or Hispanics.

 Each year, 95 of every 100,000 African American women are diagnosed with breast cancer.
-The disease is the second leading cause of cancer deaths among African American women.
-The reason could be that more African American women go undiagnosed until the breast cancer has spread to other organs in their bodies.
-Mammography rates for African American women are lower than for Caucasian and Hispanic women but are on the rise.
+In fact , the disease is the second leading cause of cancer deaths among African American women.
+The reason could be that more African American women go undiagnosed until the breast cancer has spread to other parts of their bodies.
+Mammography rates for African American women are lower than for Caucasian and Hispanic women but are increasing.